yablacky/sudoku/README.md

 If you are interested in number of solutions and not in solutions itself then the solver can run silent, not printing all the solutions.
 See _--silent_ option.

+If no solution exists, a _mostly filled puzzle_ is printed.
+This may be interesting to figure out, why no solution exists.

 Finally there is a _--help_ option available.